-The following is a list of other Countywide Services and Departments.
-Please keep in mind that most of these services operate independent of the Bay County Board of Commissioners and County Executive.
+The following is a list of other Countywide Services and Departments, they operate as separate entities and are not Departments of Bay County.
+Please keep in mind that most of these services are independent of the Bay County Board of Commissioners and County Executive.

 This public agency provides mental health services for residents of Bay and Arenac Counties.
 Assistance is designed for adults and children who face problems in living as a result of emotional disturbance, mental illness, or developmental disablities.
 Services include crisis and emergency services, screening and referral, outreach, counseling, case management, residential and vocational services, therapy, day programs, and when appropriate and necessary, arrangement for hospital admission.
 Substance abuse treatment is not provided.
 Fees are based on an ability to pay determination.
 Insurance and Medicaid are accepted.